 Cloud Tools Visual Studio comes with some Google Cloud Platform project templates.
 In this section, you will create a simple ASP.NET MVC app using one of those templates and deploy it to Google Cloud Platform using the publishing settings file you saved earlier.

 To get started, in Visual Studio, go to New > Project > Visual C# > Google Cloud Platform.
 There are two Google Cloud Platform templates, one for MVC and one for Web API.
 Choose the Google ASP.NET 4 MVC template.
 Adjust the project name, solution name, and location as you prefer and click OK.
 This will create a new solution and a project for the ASP.NET app.

-To test the app locally, press F5.
+To test the app locally, go to Debug > Start Debugging.
 This will first download NuGet dependencies and then build the app.
 In a few seconds, a browser window should pop-up with the MVC app running locally.

 Once you have verified that the app is running as expected, stop the app (Shift + F5).